jump-dev/Dualization.jl/docs/src/manual.md

 ```
 where each ``\mathcal{C}_i`` and ``\mathcal{V}_j`` are closed convex cones and ``\mathcal{C}_i^*`` and ``\mathcal{V}_j^*`` the respective dual cones.

+### Maximization problem in MOI compact form

-For conic-form maximization problems, the primal is:
+The primal is:

 ```math
 \begin{align}
 & \max_{x_1, \dots, x_n} & \sum_{j=1}^n a_j^T x_j + b_0